NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 statistic that helps to better evaluate its result.

 The image below shows a visualization of the chi-squared statistic for a categorical variable with two categories, a and b.
-You can see the expected values are calculated from both the reference and analysis data.
+You can see the expected values are calculated from both the reference and monitored data.
 The red bars represent the difference between the observed and expected frequencies.
 As mentioned above, in the chi-squared statistic formula, the difference is squared and divided by the expected frequency, and the resulting value is then summed over all categories for both samples.